^

 Medical expert of the article

-Pregnant women change their tastes.
-Some refuse their favorite dishes for the entire period of bearing the fetus, and sometimes for the period of breastfeeding; others begin to like what neither before nor after pregnancy is not attracted.
-Flavors whims completely and sweets.
+Pregnant women's tastes change.
+Some refuse their favorite dishes for the entire period of pregnancy, and sometimes even for the period of breastfeeding; others begin to like things that they did not like before or after pregnancy.
+Taste whims completely concern sweets.

-Unfortunately, baking with oil creams, buns with butter and jam are quite caloric, but not very nutritious.
-Excess carbohydrates from such sweets are stored in reserve in the fatty tissues of the mother and child, which can subsequently complicate the course of the birth process.
-Therefore, it is better to draw carbohydrate energy from citrus, bananas, corn, and coarse flour.
-Eat fruit salads, cocktails, home made juices.
+Unfortunately, pastries with butter creams, buns with butter and jam are quite high in calories, but not very nutritious.
+Excess carbohydrates from such sweets are stored in the fatty tissues of the mother and child, which can subsequently complicate the birth process.
+Therefore, it is better to get carbohydrate energy from citrus fruits, bananas, corn, wholemeal flour.
+Eat fruit salads, cocktails, homemade juices.

-• In the second trimester, it is good for pregnant sweeteners to switch completely to fruit and vegetable sources of carbohydrates.
-Frozen berries, dried fruits, candied fruits, nuts are also suitable.
-Instead of sugar, it is better to add honey.
+• In the second trimester, pregnant women with a sweet tooth would do well to switch completely to fruit and vegetable sources of carbohydrates.
+Frozen berries, dried fruits, candied fruits, and nuts are also suitable.
+It is better to add honey instead of sugar.

-On a good question "Is it possible to eat sweet during pregnancy?"
-Suggests a half-joking response: if it is impossible, but really want, then it is possible.
-Every woman who has known the joy of motherhood knows about the situation when, well, just unbearable to give up tasty.
-Though a piece, even a sip.
-Probably, there will be no harm from any food in minimum doses - the same piece of cake or chocolate candy.
-But there is an opinion that the sweet during pregnancy draws, if a woman is bored, sad and in the blood there are not enough endorphins.
-Attention of relatives, communication with friends, family holidays, bringing positive emotions, can raise the mood much better than any sweets.
+The good question "Can I eat sweets during pregnancy?" suggests a half-joking answer: if I can't, but I really want to, then I can.
+Every woman who has experienced the joy of motherhood knows about situations when it is simply unbearable to refuse something tasty.
+At least a piece, at least a sip.
+Probably, there will be no harm from any food in minimal doses - the same piece of cake or chocolate candy.
+But there is an opinion that a woman is drawn to sweets during pregnancy if she is bored, sad and has few endorphins in the blood.
+The attention of relatives, communication with friends, family holidays that bring positive emotions can improve the mood much better than any sweets.

-Changes in taste (sometimes - up to perversions) have many versions, from scientific - to alternative ("the child wanted").
-In fact, why do you want sweet during pregnancy?
-These are permanent, obsessive desires.
+There are many versions of taste changes (sometimes even to the point of perversion), from scientific to folk (“the child wanted it”).
+In fact, why do you want sweets during pregnancy?
+We mean constant, obsessive desires.

-A popular answer is that sweet delicacies are desirable for nervous overstrain, stress, and also for certain dental diseases (caries, periodontitis).
-This is especially true of lean women, whom nature asks that the body needs nutritious and energy reserves.
-Desires for flour, fatty and sweet are particularly acute at the beginning of pregnancy.
-Following the voice of nature, it is useful to choose products that give the right energy and are not instantly acquired, but for some time.
+A popular answer is that people want sweet treats when they are nervous, stressed, or have some dental diseases (caries, periodontitis).
+This is especially true for thin women, to whom nature seems to suggest that the body needs nutritional and energy reserves.
+The desire for flour, fatty, and sweet foods is especially acute at the beginning of pregnancy.
+Following the voice of nature, it is useful to choose products that provide the necessary energy and are digested not instantly, but over a period of time.

-• The ideal sweet option for pregnancy is muesli.
+• The ideal sweet option during pregnancy is muesli.

-There is an opinion that the taste of the future mother is an unconscious but important signal for the future father.
-Responsible man will certainly fulfill any whim of his beloved, even if it's "I do not know what, but I really want to".
+There is an opinion that the taste preferences of the expectant mother are an unconscious but important signal for the future father.
+A responsible man will definitely fulfill any whim of his beloved, even if it is “I don’t know what, but I really want it.”

-But if the fetuses of a pregnant woman border on the risk for her or the baby, the taste theme should be discussed with the obstetrician-gynecologist.
+But if a pregnant woman’s whims border on risk for her or the baby, the issue of taste should be discussed with an obstetrician-gynecologist.

 Sweet tea during pregnancy

-If a woman always drank tea, then you should not deprive yourself of such pleasure in the situation.
-The amount of sweet tea during pregnancy should be in the total two-liter rate of the liquid drunk.
-In addition, it must be of high quality, from natural ingredients, without flavors.
+If a woman has always drunk tea, then she should not deprive herself of such pleasure in this position.
+The amount of sweet tea during pregnancy should be included in the general two-liter norm of liquid drunk.
+In addition, it should be of high quality, from natural ingredients, without flavorings.

-It remains to be clarified which tea is better and there are no prohibitions on some varieties.
+It remains to be clarified which tea is better and whether there are any prohibitions on certain varieties.

-The restriction applies only to concentration - strong black or green tea because of the caffeine content can damage the fetus.
-Improve the properties of the drink lemon, milk, honey.
+The restriction only concerns the concentration – strong black or green tea can harm the fetus due to the caffeine content.
+Lemon, milk, and honey improve the properties of the drink.

-• Black tea is rich in vitamins B, C, trace elements.
+• Black tea is rich in vitamins B, C, and microelements.

 • Yellow tea is irreplaceable for toxicosis.

-• Red tea (from currant leaves, raspberries) is a good remedy for colds.
+• Red tea (from currant and raspberry leaves) is a good remedy for colds.

 • Useful decoctions of herbs and berries.

-The right tea will help with nausea, edema, indigestion.
+The right tea will help with nausea, swelling, indigestion.
 Warm, hot - for every taste.
-Especially useful is tea with honey - it will replace that sweet in pregnancy, which does not benefit neither the woman nor the baby.
+Tea with honey is especially useful - it will replace those sweets during pregnancy that do not benefit either the woman or the baby.

 Aversion to sweets during pregnancy

-On the flavors of women in the position of legends.
-This is called, by common opinion, hormonal and psychological reasons.
+There are legends about the taste quirks of pregnant women.
+This is caused, by common opinion, by hormonal and psychological reasons.

-It happens and vice versa, that even from the thought of something a woman turns.
-In particular, there is disgust and sweetness in pregnancy.
+It also happens the other way around, that even the thought of something makes a woman sick.
+In particular, there is an aversion to sweets during pregnancy.
 What to do?

-• Even if it is a question of the right product, spare the stomach and do not force it to accept the unacceptable.
-Try to substitute sweet for pregnancy similar in composition and utility.
-Perhaps, rejection is caused by a sharp or too piquant smell - offer him less flavored food.
+• Even if it is a necessary product, spare your stomach and do not force it to accept something unacceptable.
+Try replacing sweets during pregnancy with something similar in composition and usefulness.
+Perhaps the aversion is caused by a sharp or too piquant smell - offer it less aromatic food.

-The first weeks of aversion is due to early toxicosis.
-If malaise, nausea and weakness appear in the morning, have breakfast in bed (tea with a bun, cracker).
-If disgust is strong, down to dehydration and weight loss, you need to share a problem with your doctor, and if necessary - to receive medical treatment in a hospital setting.
+In the first weeks, disgust is caused by early toxicosis.
+If malaise, nausea and weakness appear in the morning, have breakfast in bed (tea with a bun, a cracker).
+If disgust is strong, up to dehydration and weight loss, you should share the problem with your doctor, and if necessary, undergo treatment in a hospital setting.

 Confectionery sweets are rich in fats.
-If a woman has previously received them in moderation, then with a larger portion of the body with unaccustomed sharply increases the production of bile.
+If a woman previously received them in moderation, then with a larger portion, the body, out of habit, sharply increases the production of bile.
 It, in turn, irritates the intestinal mucosa, which causes nausea.
-Salvation is in a healthy diet.
+Salvation is in healthy nutrition.

 The iLive portal does not provide medical advice, diagnosis or treatment.